The conversion updates tool lets advertisers view recommendations, make changes, and save updates without manually editing each conversion.

 Launched content with concrete information and headlines, CTAs, and interactions driving user actions.

-As we neared launch, I worked with our help content teams to spot remaining knowledge gaps.
+As we neared launch, I worked with help content teams to spot remaining knowledge gaps.
 We added tool tips and consolidated help resources to give people answers without overwhelming them.

 From manual guide to automated recommendation

-Early iteration of the complete user flow for updating conversion goals across 5 screens.
+Early iteration of the complete user flow for updating conversion goals across 6 screens.

 After putting this iteration in front of users, we heard something different.
 In roundtables, advertisers said this approach felt overwhelming and created decision paralysis.
 More options didn't mean more confidence.